vbrusca/ZigMatrixUtils/guides/determinant_matrices_1.md

 03 try std.testing.expectEqual(m1[0], detM1);
 </pre>

-To find the determinant of a 2x2 matrx you can use the <b>detXmtx2</b> function show below on line 2.
+To find the determinant of a 2x2 matrx you can use the <b>detXmtx2</b> function shown below on line 2.

 <!-- //"XMTX: ELA - Larson, Edwards: 3.1 Example 1, 2, 3, 4, 5 test" -->
 <pre>